EVE-University/aa-package-monitor/README.md

 - Option to add distribution pages to the monitor which are not related to Django apps
 - Option to show all known distribution packages (as opposed to only the ones that belong to installed Django apps)
 - Copy the respective command for a package update to your clipboard directly from the package list

-While it is possible to monitor all installed distribution packages, for most users we recommend the default mode - which only monitors packages that relate to currently installed apps - and maybe add some important packages like celery and redis.

 ## Screenshot